In 2014, tuition for full-time students at South University - Columbia was $16,920 a year.

-South University - Columbia is a private, nonprofit institution, so it has the same tuition for residents of South Carolina as it does for residents from other states.
+South University - Columbia is a private, nonprofit institution, so it has the same tuition for students from South Carolina as it does for students who live in other states.

 |2021 Total Tuition and Expenses|